MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 Although 200 PCs discriminate populations well, we know from low pairwise population F<sub>ST</sub> that differentiation is very low, which lead us to conclude that these high population assignments are the consequence of data over-fitting.
 On the other hand, the poor population assignemnt you obtain from 50 PCs is indicative of the weak population structure among the Canadian populations.

-You can change pretty much everything in your plot and the authors of adegenet have put together a great tutorial <https://adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf>.
+You can change pretty much everything in your plot and the authors of adegenet have put together a great [tutorial](https://adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf).